crate/cratedb-toolkit/doc/io/index.md

 :::{rubric} Address arbitrary resources
 :::

-The resource address will be picked from the URL path of the corresponding resource locator `/catalog/resource`.
-Based on the type of the data source or sink, those parameters have different semantic meanings.
-Sometimes, also the `hostname` portion needs to be considered.
+The resource address will be picked from the resource locator URL path `/resource`, which has different semantics based on the adapter type.
+It can be a table name, a bucket name and object path, or anything else that identifies an URL-based resource uniquely within the namespace of the base URL.

+Some adapter types also accept the `?table=` URL query parameter that can optionally encode two components separated by a dot, like `database.table` or `database.collection`.
+Others encode the database name into the `hostname` fragment of the URL.

+Please consult individual adapter documentation pages to learn about available URL parameters and differences.

 :::{rubric} Address CrateDB schema and table
 :::

-The CrateDB schema and table names will be picked from the URL path of the corresponding resource locator `/schema/table`.
+CrateDB schema and table names will be picked from the resource locator URL path `/schema/table`.

 When addressing CrateDB as a data sink, and omitting those parameters, the target table address will be derived from the address of the data source.
+When addressing CrateDB as a data source, the source table parameter is obligatory.

-If you would like to specify the table name differently, use the `--table` command line option, or the `CRATEDB_TABLE` environment variable.
+If you would like to specify the table name differently, use the `?table=` URL query parameter, the `--table` command line option, or the `CRATEDB_TABLE` environment variable.

-When aiming to write into a table in a different database schema, use the `--schema` command line option, or the `CRATEDB_SCHEMA` environment variable.
+If you want to target a different database schema, use the `?schema=` URL query parameter, the `--schema` command line option, or the `CRATEDB_SCHEMA` environment variable.
 If this parameter is not defined, CrateDB's default schema `doc` will be used.

-:::{rubric} Address CrateDB with SSL
+:::{rubric} Connect to CrateDB using SSL
 :::

 Use the `?ssl=true` query parameter, and replace username, password, and